scale-it/algo-builder/docs/tutorials/t-wallet.md

 #### 3. Style the Wallet Widget

-You can also style your wallet widget with own custom styles or using an external library by editing the `App.vue` file to integrate your styled classes or components.
+You can also style your wallet widget using your own custom styles or using an external library by editing the `App.vue` file:

 ```ts
   <div>